GabrielaArizaA/Single-cell-2023/README.md

 Rplot-15Jan.pdf = Plot generated in Rstudio, boxplot + violin plot of the read counts per gene (TPM) of each library

-Transdecoder.sh = running TransDecoder command to get the protein sequences
+Transdecoder.sh = Running TransDecoder command to get the protein sequences

-Cellranger_counts.sh =
+Cellranger_ref.sh = Running mkref in cellranger to generate a reference also for the next script (cellranger_count)

-Cellranger_ref.sh =
+Cellranger_count.sh = To create a matrix where we have the information fo the single cell run like barcoding information

-Eggnog.sh =
+Eggnog.sh = In this script we ran the script for eggnog which is in conda environment.
+It is for protein annotations.